confluentinc/tutorials/multiple-event-types-protobuf/kafka/README.md

 ./gradlew :multiple-event-types-protobuf:kafka:registerSchemasTask
 ```

-In the Confluent Cloud Console, navigate to `Topics` in the lefthand navigation, select the `proto-events` topic, and click `Schema`.
+In the Confluent Cloud Console, navigate to `Topics` in the left-hand navigation, select the `proto-events` topic, and click `Schema`.
 Validate that a `Value` schema has been set.

 ### Build the application